MarioLisbona/CA-T3A2-B-travelers-forum-client/README.md

 Font-end testing: Automated testing to check that the correct structure and output is present on the PreviewCard component.
 Automated testing for conditional rendering of the username in the navbar is done in a second test.
 A third test checks that the links in the footer are displayed and that when they are clicked they route to the correct component.
 [Click Here](https://github.com/MarioLisbona/CA-T3A2-B-travelers-forum-client/tree/main/tests)

-Back-end testing: Automated tests were written to test a variety of controllers, middleware and routes as an integrated process in two common workflows; Member login, post creation, edit and delete and member login, comment creation, edit and delete.
-Unit tests were also written to cover functionality and validation of various post, comment and auth routes.
+Back-end testing: Automated tests were written to test a variety of controllers, middleware and routes as an integrated process in two common workflows; *Member login, post creation, edit and delete* and *member login, comment creation, edit and delete.* Unit tests were also written to cover functionality and validation of various post, comment and auth routes.
 [Click Here](https://github.com/CallumRowston/CA-T3A2-B-travelers-forum-server/tree/main/tests)

 ## Project Management & Planning

 Our project planning and management centered around an Agile workflow using Trello to organise and delegate tasks.
-The initial planning and Kanban board set up was undetaken in Part A, which can be found [here](https://github.com/MarioLisbona/CA-T3A2-part-A)
+The initial planning and Kanban board set up was undetaken in Part A, which can be found [here](https://github.com/MarioLisbona/CA-T3A2-part-A).

 We planned out the requirements to develop the minimum viable product and added these tasks as Trello cards, delegating each card to a group member and assigning it as a server or client requirement.
-Since we were a group of two, we mainly delegated tasks so that one of us would be responsible for the server and one of us for the client, with the expectation that if tasks were finished early the other member would jump across to help with the remainding tasks.
+Since we were a group of two, we mainly delegated tasks so that one of us would be responsible for the server and one of us for the client, with the expectation that if tasks were finished early the other member would jump across to help with the remaining tasks.

-Throughout the second week of development we ensured consistent contact by talking on Discord and providing updates on tasks completed or being worked on which ensured both the server and client were being developed with awareness of one another and allowing for us to collaboratively negotiate development challenges as they arose.
+Throughout the second week of development we ensured consistent contact by talking on Discord and providing updates on tasks completed or being worked on.
+This ensured both the server and client were being developed with awareness of one another and allowed for us to collaboratively negotiate development challenges as they arose.
 It also allowed for quick decision making for smaller aspects of the design that may not have been covered.

 Git and GitHub was utilised for source control.
 Features were developed in their own branch of each repository and tested before being merged into the main branch for production.